Welcome to today's edition of the Rush 24-7 podcast.

 And looks like I was more right than I even knew.

-And the president of this Lib group is a guy named Michael Lux, L-U-X.
+And the president of this lib group is a guy named Michael Lux, L-U-X.

-They have uh they've registered as both a commercial enterprise and a nonprofit enterprise.
+They've registered as both a commercial enterprise and a nonprofit enterprise.

-And this outfit, American Family Voices, is now doing a lot of push polling out there to Republicans.
+And this outfit, American Family Voices, is now doing a lot of push-polling out there to Republicans.

-You answer the phone, and it's a recorded message.
+These are phone calls, you answer the phone, and it's a recorded message.

 And the recorded message is telling Republicans to call their Republican House members and urging them to ask for the resignation of Denny Hastert and the rest of the Republican leadership.

-Uh now, who is this guy, Michael Lux?
+Now, who is this guy, Michael Lux?

 Well, Michael Lux served in the White House from January of 93 to January of 95 as a special assistant to the president for public liaison.